Exercise and Human Movement Science

 II bio-/electrophysiological methods

-- heart rate monitors (BKM)
+- heart rate monitors (Polar)

-- lactate analysis system (EKF diagnostics)
+- lactate analysis system (EKF diagnostics, Lactate Scout)

-- bioimpendance analysis system
+- bioimpendance analysis system (SECA)

 - electromyography (cometa Pico EMG & Mini Wave infinity)